berkeley-scf/tutorial-dask-future/python-dask.md

 By default bags are handled via the multiprocessing scheduler.

 Let's see some basic operations on a large dataset of Wikipedia log files.
-You can get a subset of the Wikipedia data [here](https://www.stat.berkeley.edu/share/paciorek/wikistats_example.tar.gz).
+You can get a [subset of the Wikipedia data](https://www.stat.berkeley.edu/share/paciorek/wikistats_example.tar.gz).

 ```python